 The Local Studies Collection collects, catalogues and preserves materials that relate to the local settlement and development of the area along with the family history of the local council area.
 The materials collected are relevant to the social, industrial and economic, and political heritage development of the LGA of Kiama.

 The collection contains information and memorabilia of lasting value about the local area.
 The types of information included in the collection are historical and contemporary culture, natural history, geographical, political and social issues, local government information, information about local community organizations, businesses, images, oral history and news.

 The collection includes both published and unpublished materials in hard copy and digital formats of the following:

 • Donated items from residents and others that relate to the historical value of the collection

-We have a Digital Asset Management database called Explore Kiama's Past that hosts our photographs, a full collection of the Council Minutes for the LGA and any other documents.
+We have a local history database called Explore Kiama's Past that hosts our photographs, a full collection of the Council Minutes for the LGA, oral histories, and many other documents.

 • Oral histories, and

-The collection is available for you to use at any time when the library is open, however, the collection is not available for loan (although there are some local history items in our lending collection).
+The collection is available to use at any time when the library is open, however, the collection is not available for loan (although there are some local history items in our lending collection).